danielpatrickhug/silhouette/README.md

 - Add type hints to function parameters and return values
 - Preserve existing code structure and comments
 - Use LibCST to validate python code
-- Use Instructor to validate gpt outputs
+- Use instructor and pydantic to validate gpt outputs

 ## Example Usage: Add docstring and typing.